QuantumEden/eden-protocol/dao/open_registry.md

 ## 📝 Proposal Rights

-To submit a **solo proposal**, you must:
+To submit a **solo proposal**, a member must:

 - Be Level **9+**
-- Have **no lockouts**
+- Have **no active lockouts**
 - Co-author at least **1 passed proposal**
+- Pass a symbolic **proposal alignment check**

-All others may **co-sign** existing proposals with a verified member.
+Others may **co-sign** proposals as part of a verified ritual quorum.

-Proposal status is tied to **XP decay** — inactivity diminishes voice over time.
+Proposal status is tied to **XP decay** — prolonged dormancy weakens eligibility.

 ---

 ## ⛔ Removal Triggers

-You may be temporarily removed from the DAO registry if:
+DAO registry presence may be suspended or revoked if:

 - XP level falls below `5`
-- Tree trait average drops below `45`
+- Tree trait average drops under `45`
-- A Shadow Quest is failed and no realignment occurs
+- A Shadow Quest is failed without realignment
+- Multiple violations of the DAO Code of Conduct occur

-Re-entry is always possible — via a **DAO Realignment Trial**.
+Re-entry is possible through a **DAO Realignment Trial**, requiring:

-This includes:
-- Shadow mission success
+- Successful shadow mission
-- Re-growth of Tree traits
+- Regrowth of Tree attributes
-- Recitation of the Oath again
+- Recitation of the Oath of Alignment

+Bans are rare but **ritually enforced**.
+Only tribunal consensus may initiate one.

 ---